© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross 6m south of Dowland church is a scheduled monument protected by Historic England under reference 1013733.
 View the official record →

-The churchyard cross 6m south of Dowland church is a medieval stone cross of uncertain date, likely erected between the 14th and 16th centuries.
+Churchyard cross 6m south of Dowland church is a medieval wayside cross located in the parish of Dowland in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013733.

 Churchyard cross 6m south of Dowland church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013733.